sttp/Specification/Sections/U-TLS.md

 HMAC-SHA256-32Bit truncates a HMAC-SHA256 hash to a 32-bit value, providing 16-bits of security.
 The left most bytes are kept, the remaining bytes are discarded.
 The same is true for other modes.

-> :information_source: In AES-CBC mode, the HMAC length will be increased on a packet by packet basis so the data to be encrypted is a multiple of 16 bytes.

 HMAC-SHA256 will use the left 64 bytes of the `HMACKEY`.
 HMAC-SHA384 and HMAC-SHA512 will use all 128 bytes of the `HMACKEY`.
 This is the recommended key length for these HMACs.

 #### Sender Example

 To properly implement the wire-level UDP channel, the following recommendation exists:

-1. When starting a new connection, create a `Key Packet` with a freshly generated `Key`, `IV`, and `HMACKEY`; and SET `KeyID` = 0, Sequence = 0, Expire Minutes = 5.
+1. When starting a new connection, create a `Key Packet` with a freshly generated `Key`, `IV`, and `HMACKEY`; and SET `KeyID` = 0, Sequence = 0, Expire Seconds = 300.
 2. Every 15 seconds, create a `Key Packet` using the same information except update Sequence to the most recent Sequence that was used.
 3. After half of the sequence numbers have been consumed, or a considerable amount of time has elapsed using the same key (i.e. `Sequence` > 10,000,000 OR Key Lifetime > 24 hours) begin sending two different `Key Packets`.
-One with the old key, and a second with a freshly generated key and `KeyID` = PrevKeyID + 1, `Sequence` = 0, `Expire Minutes` = 5.
+One with the old key, and a second with a freshly generated key and `KeyID` = PrevKeyID + 1, `Sequence` = 0, `Expire Seconds` = 300.
     1. Continue sending both `Key Packets` every 15 seconds.
-Decrementing the `Expire Minutes` of the old packet.
+Decrementing the `Expire Seconds` of the old packet.
     2. After a few minute to ensure the client has received the new key, change the `Data Packet` over to the new key.
-    3. Send the old `Key Packet` with a `Expire Minutes` = 0 a few more times.
+    3. Send the old `Key Packet` with a `Expire Seconds` = 0 a few more times.
     4. The key has been exchanged, continue with Step 2.

 After a `KeyID` has been sufficiently expired, it may be safely reused.
 This scheme will permit a few hundred thousand packets per second to be transmitted over UDP.
 This should be well above the typical use case.
 If this is not the case, the timing of these packets should be shortened.
-The fundamental limit supported by this protocol would be on the order of 30 million packets per second.
-That exhausts all 4 billion sequence numbers in 2 minutes.
+The fundamental limit supported by this protocol would be on the order of 1 billion packets per second.
+That exhausts all 4 billion sequence numbers in 4 seconds.

 #### Receiver Example